git/git.github.io/rev_news/drafts/edition-24.md

                   terms, or better concepts?

 	Regarding patches, the maintainer decides when an where they are merged / implemented.
-	The maintainer workflow may prevent us from just using Github PRs.
+	The maintainer workflow may prevent us from just using GitHub PRs.
 	Whether to merge or rebase is then finally a manual decision of the maintainer, independently of what the author intended.
 	A longer discussion arose around this subject; Stefan Beller mentioned that a similar problem appeared in the Linux Kernel world (especially on the Intel side).
-	Johannes emphazised his willingness to establish tools which help to improve the situation.
+	Johannes emphasized his willingness to establish tools which help to improve the situation.
 	It was mentioned that code/commit notes should point to mailing list where appropriate.
         Josh Triplett steered the discussion toward distributed review tools, and mentioned that there is already a data format for that purpose: ReviewDB.
 This format, however, would need to be extended to allow for addressing the issues raised in the discussion.

 	* Carlos Martín Nieto presented the state of the references database, to get them away from the file system.